CTC British and Irish Handbook and Guide 1906

 - Section title page followed by an alphabetical, county-by-county list of C.T.C.-appointed farm houses, boarding houses, country lodgings, cafes and coffee taverns across England and Wales, giving each proprietor's name and address, an accommodation grade code, and net tariff prices.

-- Continues the Farm House, Country Lodgings and Coffee Tavern List into Scotland, county by county from Argyllshire to Wigtownshire, with proprietor names and addresses, grade codes and net prices.
+- Continues the Farm House, Country Lodgings and Coffee Tavern List into Scotland, county by county from Aberdeenshire to Wigtownshire, with proprietor names and addresses, grade codes and net prices.

 - Concludes the Farm House, Country Lodgings and Coffee Tavern List with Ireland, county by county from Antrim to Wicklow, listing farm houses, boarding houses and coffee taverns with grade codes and net tariffs.